 Throughout the course of its history, Nike has celebrated the accomplishments of its signature athletes all over its Beaverton Oregon campus with buildings, statues, and street names.
 In the 50+ years in which Blue Ribbon Sports and subsequently Nike, has been in business, you might find it appropriate for them to celebrate the birthdays of those who have been its greatest contributors.
 The list would read like a “Who’s who?”

 Marion Franklin Rudy?
 Who?
 Why would Nike think a NASA employed Aerospace Engineer is one of its greatest contributors?
 Because of this.

-Frank Rudy would have turned 90 today.
-His technology single handedly changed an entire industry in all areas of performance footwear.
+Marion Franklin Rudy would have turned 90 today.
+His technology single-handedly changed an entire industry in all areas of performance footwear.

 Thank you.
 Thank you M. Frank Rudy.
 Thank you for making our steps more comfortable and allowing us to walk on “AIR”.

 Respect the past.
 Share your knowledge.
 Empower the youth.

 The definitive resource for sneaker history & info from the past, present, & future.